Peter Frampton: Solo career

 A tribute to the album's staying power, readers of Rolling Stone ranked Frampton Comes Alive No. 3 in a 2012 poll of all-time favourite live albums.
 The article's text stated, "He was loved by teenage girls, and their older brothers.
 He owned the year 1976 like nobody else in rock."
 The success of Frampton Comes Alive! put him on the cover of Rolling Stone, in a famous shirtless photo by Francesco Scavullo.
 Frampton later said he regrets the photo because it changed his image as a credible artist into a teen idol.

-In late 1976, he and manager Dee Anthony visited the White House at the invitation of Steven Ford, the president's son.
+In late 1976, Frampton and manager Dee Anthony visited the White House at the invitation of Steven Ford, the president's son.

 On 24 August 1979, Frampton received a star on the Hollywood Walk of Fame at 6819 Hollywood Boulevard for his contributions to the recording industry.